-A. Having reached 85% of the statewide number of hospital staffed beds (6,600), and in order to maintain adequate hospital capacity for patient care, and to ensure that COVID-19 and non-COVID-19 patients have access to appropriate medical care, hospitals are directed to execute the following measures:
+B. In order to maintain adequate hospital capacity for patient care, and to ensure that COVID-19 and non-COVID-19 patients have access to appropriate medical care, hospitals are directed to execute the following measures:

 i.
 Informed Consent

 A hospital shall attempt to secure the informed consent of an individual or the authorized decision maker of the individual prior to the transfer and transport of the individual as described below.
 All discussions with the individual or the individual's authorized decision maker shall be documented in the medical record, including the clinical rationale for the transfer.